43 Geography Trivia Questions [With Answers]

 Answer: Australia.

-Why it stumps people: Antarctica is technically drier (it is a polar desert), but it has no permanent civilian population.
-Among inhabited continents, Australia receives the least rainfall on average.
-Africa, despite the Sahara, actually receives more total precipitation across the continent.
+Why it trips people: Antarctica is technically drier (it’s a polar desert), but it has no permanent civilian population, so it’s out.
+Among inhabited continents, Australia gets the least rainfall on average.
+Africa, despite the Sahara, pulls in more total precipitation across the continent.

 21. Which lake contains roughly 20% of the world’s unfrozen freshwater?
 (Hard)